Corporate Governance

 Auditing System

-Approach to Appointment of Audit and Supervisory Board Members
+Approach to the Appointment of Audit and Supervisory Board Members

-SEKISUI CHEMICAL Group maintains an Audit and Supervisory Board structure consisting of two full-time Corporate Audit and Supervisory Board members and three part-time Outside Audit and Supervisory Board members for a total of five Audit and Supervisory Board members.
+The Audit and Supervisory Board has a total of five Audit and Supervisory Board members: Two full-time in-house Audit and Supervisory Board members and three part-time outside Audit and Supervisory Board members.
 As far as the composition of the Audit and Supervisory Board is concerned, one or more members will have knowledge and expertise in corporate finance and accounting, one or more will have knowledge and expertise in legal systems, and one or more will have knowledge and expertise in manufacturing and CS & Quality, which are extremely important for manufacturers.

-Officers with experience as Head of Legal Department and plant managers have been appointed as full-time Corporate Audit and Supervisory Board members in fiscal 2023.
+Officers with experience as Head of Legal Department and plant managers have been appointed as in-house Audit and Supervisory Board members in fiscal 2024.

 Internal Control System

-In May 2006, the Board of Directors resolved to adopt a fundamental policy regarding the establishment of an internal control system for ensuring the appropriateness of the Group’s business activities.
+In May 2006, the Board of Directors adopted a basic policy for establishing an internal control system to ensure the appropriateness of its business.

-In order to ensure the internal control system for the Company and Group companies is properly maintained and operated, our Corporate Audit Department carried out operation and accounting audits of the Company and Group companies based on a yearly auditing plan, investigating whether execution of operations is being performed appropriately and efficiently.
-The results of internal audits are regularly reported at management meetings, and such matters as the status of improvement of issues pointed out by internal audits is reported to the Board of Directors by the director in charge or the Corporate Audit and Supervisory Board member, as necessary.
+In order to appropriately develop and operate the internal control system for the Company and Group companies, our Corporate Audit Department conducted operational and accounting audits of the Company and Group companies based on the annual audit plan, and audited whether business execution was conducted appropriately and efficiently.
+The results of internal audits are regularly reported at management meetings.
+In addition, the director in charge or full-time Audit and Supervisory Board member reports to the Board of Directors, as necessary, on the status of improvements made to matters pointed out by internal audits.

 Major Initiatives